alinex/alinex.github.io/_develop/alinex/styleguide.md

 Modules are always imported into a variable which is named after the module and if the module exports a class the uppercase name is used.

+### Requirements

+Generally required modules belong on top of the file.
+But all things which will be required at the top will imediately load and slow down the initialization.
+Often some of these requirements won't be needed in every call.
+So it is better to load them dynamically then needed.

+To optimize readability the variables for dynamically loaded requirement will be set on top and the real requirement can be put anythere in the code.

 ### Classes and Instances

 Classes are written starting with uppercase letter while it's instances start with